 - representing the CFO of an NYSE-listed company in connection with insider trading and a false-disclosure investigation by the New York Attorney General’s Office; obtained a dismissal with prejudice of a related class action complaint against the client

-- defending clients in a variety of different CFTC and futures exchange investigations related to market manipulation, wash trades, prearranged trading and position limit violations
+- defending clients in a variety of different CFTC and futures exchange investigations related to market manipulation, spoofing, wash trades, prearranged trading and position limit violations

 - representing public companies and their employees in DOJ and SEC investigations of violations of the Foreign Corrupt Practices Act